How to surf the wave between conscious and unconscious behaviour

-In How to develop your ‘inner observer’ I wrote how one of the keys to personal development is developing the ability to observe our own repressed, self-defeating and destructive actions:
+The great difficulty in personal development is that we shift from conscious to unconscious mental control without being aware of it.
+In How to develop your ‘inner observer’ I wrote how one of the keys to change is developing the ability to observe our own repressed, self-defeating and destructive actions:

 Our Observer is that part of ourselves that stands aside from the tide of thoughts, feelings and sensations that swirls through us in every moment and observes them from a place of neutral detachment.

 These actions—whether thoughts, feelings or actual behaviour—are normally invisible to us because they come from our unconscious.
 What that means is, quite literally, that control passes from our conscious to our unconscious mind just as seamlessly as an airline pilot hands control to his co-pilot and back again while the passengers are completely unaware.